PRODUCT COMPARISONS

 4.2.
 Using PDFium.NET

-Using PDFium.NET, you can not only merge multiple PDF files into a single file, but also you can select certain specific pages from the source files and combine them in one PDF document.
+Using PDFium.NET, you can not only merge multiple PDF files into a single file, but also select specific pages from the source files and combine them into one PDF document.

 public void MergePDF()